Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description suggests use cases ('city-level data, office locations, event density') but does not explicitly indicate when not to use it or compare to alternatives like render_geo_chart.
+The description gives use cases like city-level data, office locations, and event density, but does not explicitly state when not to use this tool or provide alternatives like render_geo_chart.
+Usage guidance is implied rather than explicit.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.